l0s/fernet-java8/README.md

 ## Open Issues

-This implementation currently fails two test cases specified for [invalid tokens](https://github.com/fernet/spec/blob/f16a35d3cfd8cdb2d8c7f7d10ce6c4d6058b19d2/invalid.json):
-* payload padding error
-* incorrect initialisation vector.

-Until these issues are resolved, the main code base will remain in `src/test`.
+All test cases pass now, and I am working on the API design.
+Until that is fleshed out, the main code base will remain in `src/test`.
+Also, expect the API to remain in flux until major version 1 (1.0.0).

 ## Prior Art